jorshuap73/jorshuap73/README.md

 - [email](jorshua@ciencias.unam.mx)

-as i create new projects, if anyone finds things to improve in them, i'd love to know how i could do it better or if you'd like to collaborate :] contact me anytime.
+as i create new projects, if anyone finds things to improve in them, i'd love to know how i could do it better or if you'd like to collaborate. contact me anytime :]

 <!--
 **jorshuap73/jorshuap73** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.